51Degrees/documentation/src/examples/customelement/onpremise.md

     public override SimpleOnPremiseEngineBuilder SetPerformanceProfile(PerformanceProfiles profile)
     {
-        // Lets not implement multiple performance profiles in this example. throw new NotImplementedException();
+        throw new NotImplementedException();
     }

-    // This method is called by the Build method in the base class which contains
-    // general logic.
     protected override SimpleOnPremiseEngine BuildEngine(string tempPath, List<string> properties) {
         if (DataFileConfigs.Count != 1)